modbase/laravel-multi-tenant-old/readme.md

 * `php artisan tenancy::manage:update [name] [pass]` - This enables you to set a new password for the database.
 * `php artisan tenancy::manage:reset [name]` - This is the same as above, but will generate a random password for you.

+We plan to split the functionality of the tenancy command into two parts: cPanel based and non-cPanel.
+This way, people without cPanel can enjoy the fast tenant management.

 ## Improvements

 This is just an early release.
 There are a lot of improvements to do.
 Currently, only MySQL has been _implemented_.
 Also, the cPanel library should be expanded to contain all the API functions.